wearvr/nibiru-vr-unity-sdk-instructions/docs/optimizing-nibiru-experiences.md

 These steps can be completed even if you do not have a development kit to test on.

+If you wish to skip this step, move on to [submitting your VR experience](Readme.md#uploading-and-selling-your-experiences)

 ## Recommendations

 The following recommendations have been known to improve performance on Nibiru devices.